-14. Decontamination Warning and Conflicts of Interest
+16. Decontamination Warning and Conflicts of Interest

 If you have been diagnosed with CIRS or building-related illness and treatment has been unsuccessful or symptoms have worsened, you should discuss this report with your healthcare professional.
-If your doctor confirms the presence of potential contaminates in your home, you may require decontamination.
-This means that you require a totally different end result from the usually advertised "Mould Removal Services.'
-The contamination that triggers an inflammatory response is nonviable, dead, and, in fact, chemical allergens and toxins, and will not be resolved by visible mould removal.
+If your doctor confirms the presence of potential contaminants in your home, you may require decontamination.
+You need a different result from the usually advertised "Mould Removal Services.'
+The contamination that triggers an inflammatory response is nonviable, dead, and, in fact, chemical allergens and toxins.
+Correct procedures are essential.